 OF DISCIPLINE, INC. BOARD MEMBERS

-Ms. Arroyo Frazier has worked as a special education teacher for five years with experience in the New York Public Schools and Osseo Area Schools.
-She currently teaches students with emotional and behavioral disorders in Brooklyn Park.
-Prior to teaching Ms. Arroyo Frazier worked in the non-profit sector as a program assistant and advocate for agencies like the International Longevity Center in New York City and ARC Greater Twin Cities in St. Paul.
-She has valuable experience working with youth and has been a volunteer for the Circle of Discipline for three years.
+Mrs. Frazier has worked as a special education teacher for eight years with experience in the New York Public Schools and Osseo Area Schools.
+She currently teaches students with learning disabilities and emotional and behavioral disorders in Brooklyn Park.
+Prior to teaching Mrs. Frazier worked in the non-profit sector as a program assistant and advocate for agencies like the International Longevity Center in New York City and ARC Greater Twin Cities in St. Paul.
+She has valuable experience working with youth and has been a volunteer for the Circle of Discipline for six years.

 Mr. Grant is a professional screenwriter and playwright who also writes short fiction, non-fiction, and occasionally teaches screenwriting.
 His work has graced a number of Twin Cities stages, and as a screenwriter, he has written for Twin Cities Public Television, Russell Simmon's Def Pictures, the Showtime Network, and HBO, among others.
 Mr. Grant has also made a lifetime avocation of activism on behalf of young people: as a student activist and teacher in Philadelphia, PA; as a pre-school founder and teacher/director; as an advocate for childcare workers at Greater Minneapolis Daycare Association; as a coordinator of drug and alcohol abuse prevention programs at African American Family Services in Minneapolis, and as a longtime volunteer with the Circle of Discipline.